 Caleb joined Watsi on July 6th, 2015.
-Six years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caleb's most recent donation traveled 8,500 miles to support Jayden, a smiley six-month-old from Kenya, to fund reparative surgery for a birth condition.
+Seven years ago, Caleb joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caleb's most recent donation traveled 8,500 miles to support Josiah, a middle-aged hardworking man from Kenya, to fund a hernia operation.

 Caleb has funded healthcare for 88 patients in 12 countries.